ev-horrosh/screenplay-NLP/notes.md

 taking into account this we definately gonna have to do some clean up that goes to show that every nlp problems will present it s own challenges

+so the idea is to have a function tha returns a list of scene headers. having that will allow us to extract their indecies in the text. those indecies will allow us to grab the info

 ------------------
 optimizations